deepracerchichi/personalwebsite/README.md

 # personalwebsite
- A website to showcase my portfolio as well as writing
+ A website to showcase my portfolio as well as other things I do in my free time e.g. writing